faern/3dprinter-config/README.md

-# faern's 3d printer setup
+# faern's and widar's 3d printer setup

 Hi and welcome to my stash of:
   * Slicer profiles